maggie-harrington/js-week3-meal-tracker/PLANNING.md

 * Add form/functionality to allow user to edit existing data when clicked using ngIf

-* Add form/functionality to allow user to add new data
+* Add form/functionality to allow user to add new data using template reference variables

 * Add functionality for user to choose to display all, high calorie, or low calorie foods